-NOTE 4: Priority admission application deadline is January 4, unless otherwise specified.
+NOTE 4: Priority admission application deadline is as specified on the Graduate Admissions web site.

 NOTE 5: Must complete and be current with health requirements, CPR certification, WI RN licensure, and background checks in order to be enrolled in courses.